Easy Broccoli Cheddar Twice Baked Potatoes

 • Preheat your oven to 400°F and line a baking sheet with aluminum foil.

-• Prick the potatoes several times with a for and place on the foil-lined baking sheet.
+• Prick 4 large Russet potatoes several times with a fork and place on the foil-lined baking sheet.
 Bake for an hour, or until fully cooked through.
 Allow to cool slightly.

 • Bring a pot of water to a simmer.
-Place the broccoli in a steamer basket over the simmering water and steam for 3-4 minutes, until crisp-tender.
+Place 2 cups chopped broccoli florets in a steamer basket over the simmering water and steam for 3-4 minutes, until crisp-tender.

 • Slice the top one-third off of each potato and set aside for another use or discard.
 Using a spoon, carefully scoop out the potato from the bottom larger halves, leaving the skin intact, and place into a bowl.

 • Mash the potatoes with a potato masher.
-Stir in the sour cream (or Greek yogurt), broccoli, 1 cup cheese, chives, and salt.
+Stir in 1/2 cup sour cream or plain Greek yogurt), the steamed broccoli, 1 cup grated sharp cheddar cheese, 3 Tablespoons finely chopped fresh chives, and 1/2 teaspoon kosher salt.

-• Divide the filling between the potato shells, and grate some additional cheddar cheese onto the top of each potato.
+• Divide the filling between the potato shells, and sprinkle an additional 1/4 cup shredded cheddar cheese onto the top of each potato.

 • Bake for another 10 minutes, or until heated through.
 Serve hot.